Exact Solutions in Log-Concave Maximum Likelihood Estimation: Transcendentality and closed-form solutions

 However, $p(y_1,\ldots,y_n)$ is always algebraic, since $y_1,\ldots,y_n$ are algebraic and the algebraic numbers form a field.
 Hence $y_1=0$.
 We can argue similarly that $y_i=0$ for all $i$.
 The vector $y=(0,\ldots,0)$ belongs to the boundary of the Samworth body if and only if the volume of the convex hull of $X$ is $1$.
-In this case, $y$ is the optimal solution for any $w$ in the cone over the secondary polytope $\Sigma(X)$ by~\cite[Corollary 3.9]{robeva2019geometry}. \end{proof}
+In this case, $y$ is the optimal solution if $w$ is in the cone over the secondary polytope $\Sigma(X)$ by~\cite[Corollary 3.9]{robeva2019geometry}. \end{proof}